 Hurricane windows have less insulation and are created to resist wind damage.
 While still a better alternative than plywood, you will need to protect your hurricane windows from debris.
 Impact windows protect against projectiles and intruders.
 They also do wonders for protecting against noise.

-Retrofitting and Replacement
+Retrofitting and Replacement of Impact Windows

 It’s better to replace an entire window system, including the frame, than to retrofit.
 The reason for this is because it’s best to ensure a strong foundation for the impact window to work as it was designed to.
-Frames for impact windows are different than ordinary ones to help ensure stability.
+Frames for hurricane windows are different than ordinary ones to help ensure stability.

 Impact windows also provide myriad benefits relating to cost-savings, energy efficiency, and protection.
 If you can install a window with an Energy Star rating, you’ll find that your cooling costs will significantly decrease thanks to the increased insulation.
 This is especially beneficial when living in tropical climates.
-Impact windows also reduce the risk of intrusion, significantly lowering your property damage insurance costs.
+They also reduce the risk of intrusion, significantly lowering your property damage insurance costs.
 Impact glass can improve the environment inside the house by reducing sounds from outside traveling inside, as well as reducing UV rays which can fade furniture over time.

 Impact windows can provide a world of benefits beyond protection and security.
 What’s most important is that you go to a trusted expert with a track record of providing quality installations.
 By following these tips, you can ensure a quality window installation to keep you protected beyond storms.